Release testing: How to automate with Testsigma?

 What is Post-Release Testing?

-Post-release testing occurs after a new release of a software product.
+It occurs after a new release of a software product.
 It supervises the software product’s utility and performance in the practical production environment.
 Moreover, it detects any bugs or issues that may occur after the release.
 Usually, this testing covers activities like supervising the software product’s performance metrics and preparing error reports.
 It also undertakes additional tests to detect and solve any issues.